-The business on social media is taking tolls because people are shifty.
+The business on social media is taking its toll because people are shifty.
 This means that they are moving to new platforms on a daily basis.
 And the ones that you have been advertising on can become obsolete by the minute.

 Well, it is one thing when you have to cope with it as a person, but letting your business take a toll is unacceptable.

-Whether the advertisement is at a new platform or older one it should not forcefully show.
+Whether the advertisement is on a new platform or an older one it should not be forcefully shown.
 Of course, it is 2020 and users want to exercise their consent every day they can.